 All meals are to be prepared on site.
-There are seasonal menus in place which have been reviewed by a dietician, and the chef will provide oversight of food services.
+There is a lead chef who will provide oversight of food services.
 All kitchen equipment is in place.
-There are spacious dining areas in the care centre including one in each dementia unit and individual lounge/dinging areas in each serviced apartment.
+There are spacious dining areas in all areas of the facility.
 The menu has been reviewed by a dietitian and meets the required nutritional values.
 Alternatives are available for residents.
-A current food control plan is in place with this verified for all Ryman facilities.
+A registered food control plan is in place.